Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 - you do not want to keep dozens of tabs open

-- you want Minova to analyze the job later
+- you want the job description available for resume tailoring

-- you want every interesting role in the same tracker
+- you want every serious opportunity in one tracker

 You can still add jobs manually.
-The extension just removes friction.
+The extension mainly removes copy-and-paste work.

 What Minova Extracts and Analyzes

-Depending on the job post, Minova may capture or infer:
+Depending on the job post, Minova may capture or infer details such as:

 - role title